 You can watch the video of the Drop Ship Lifestyle Theme overview here:

-I should also mention that one of the other sites I was offered by the Parker brothers was eventually purchased by someone else, but it went completely unused ever since.
+I should also mention that one of the other sites I was offered by the Parker brothers was eventually purchased by someone else; it went completely unused ever since.
 Want to know why?
-Feel free to take a look for yourself here and take a wild guess.
+Feel free to take a look for yourself here and take a guess.

-So, having purchased a done-for-you website from one of the Parker brothers myself, here’s my verdict: while I wouldn’t go as far as call the Parker brothers a scam since they do at least keep to their word and give you the website, it’s in my opinion not at all worth flogging out a hard-earned $1000 AUD for it, especially considering that these types of stores can easily be set up in a matter of hours by yourself, never mind how many products you intend to start selling.
+In short, they aren’t a scam since they do give you the website, but it’s in my opinion not at all worth flogging out a hard-earned $1,000 for it, especially considering that these types of stores can easily be set up in a matter of hours by yourself, never mind how many products you intend to start selling.

-I highly encourage you to think it over very carefully before you decide to buy from them, and hopefully this insight gives you enough information to decide whether you’d rather invest time into building your store from scratch by yourself whenever you can and save that money for yourself to invest in paid advertising (you’ll need it, trust me), or if you’re that desperate to part ways with your hard-earned money to someone who was not only allegedly kicked off a big-name drop shipping course, but is also accused of swiping content from them and regurgitating it in their own course.
+I encourage you to think it over before you decide to buy from them, and hopefully this insight gives you enough information to decide whether or not you’d rather invest time into building your store from scratch by yourself and save that money for yourself to invest in paid advertising (you’ll need it, trust me).